Vista DUI and Child Endangerment Defense Lawyer

 California has strict laws surrounding child safety, and defendants in child abuse cases can receive harsh penalties.
 Even if you had no intention to harm a child, prosecutors will seek hefty punishments if you were negligent in a way that put a child in danger of serious injury or death.
 For example, if a child was in a vehicle during a DUI collision.

-If you or someone you love was arrested for a DUI involving child endangerment, do not hesitate to contact jD LAW.
+If you or someone you love was arrested for a DUI involving child endangerment, do not hesitate to contact jD Law Criminal Defense Attorneys.
 For more than 30 years, our Vista law firm has fought to reduce charges or earn dismissals after our clients are arrested for DUIs.
 We can begin preparing your defense immediately, negotiate with the district attorney, and advocate for a full dismissal of your case before a court.
 Call (760) 630-2000 to get a free case evaluation with a Vista drunk driving defense lawyer.

 Being arrested for DUI on its own is a scary situation.
 But in addition to California’s legal limits on driving while intoxicated, there are also laws that apply when a passenger is in the vehicle.
 If someone drives with a BAC of 0.08% or higher and has a passenger who is younger than 14 in the vehicle, he can be charged under California Vehicle Code 23572.